lslezak/yast-container/README.md

 - `yast2_container chroot_wrapper key_manager` - displays the imported GPG keys
   known by the package management - again, saving changes does not work
-- `yast2_container sysconfig` - the patched modules can edit the files in the host system, the missing part is running the activation commands in the chroot
+- `yast2_container sysconfig` - the patched modules can edit the files in the host system properly
-- `yast2_container chroot_wrapper disk` - it displays the devices, but does not
+- `yast2_container chroot_wrapper disk` - it displays the devices, but it does not
-  display the mount point (probably because `/etc/fstab` is read from the container)
+  display the mount points (probably because `/etc/fstab` is read from the container)

 Feel free to experiment with other YaST modules... :wink: